Where are they now? - Jon Anderson

 (Transatlantic, ex-Dream Theater), Derek Sherinian

 (ex-Dream Theater) and Sixthman.
-Other acts included Transatlantic,
+Other acts included Transatlantic (with Ted Leonard filling in for Daniel

-Portnoy Sheehan Macalpine Sherinian, Adrian Belew's Power Trio,
+Macalpine Sherinian, Adrian Belew's Power Trio, King's X, Spock's

-King's X, Spock's Beard, The Flower Kings, Pain of Salvation,
+Beard, The Flower Kings, Pain of Salvation, Riverside, Devin

-Riverside, Devin Townsend, Animals As Leaders, The Safety Fire,
+Townsend, Animals As Leaders, The Safety Fire, Haken, Tony Harnell

-Haken, Tony Harnell & Bumblefoot, Bigelf, Beardfish, The Dear
+& Bumblefoot, Bigelf, Beardfish, The Dear Hunter, Jolly, and

-of "The Revealing Science of God" (at Transatlantic's
+Revealing Science of God" (at Transatlantic's suggestion; with

 estimated as over 2000.
 In the Apr 2014 interview, Anderson said